Communication #

 Option #1: p5.js code #

-Then you can create a p5.js sketch to read the data from the serial port.
+You can create a p5.js sketch to read the data from the serial port.
 This works with the online editor as well.

 Note that you have to use a browser that supports the Web Serial API, such as Chrome, for this to work.